 What Plans Won’t Work with One Another

-You may apply for Medigap coverage while enrolled in Medicare Advantage, but you must dis-enroll from your Advantage plan prior to the beginning of your Medigap plan.
-You CAN be enrolled in a stand alone Part D Prescription Drug Plan and purchase a Medigap plan at the same time.
+Beneficiaries can apply for Medigap coverage while enrolled in Medicare Advantage, but you must dis-enroll from your Advantage plan prior to the effective date of your Medigap plan.

-Because rates change frequently and insurers may charge different prices for the same benefits, it may take some shopping around to find the right one.
-Please contact us to take a look at the available rates and insurers in your area to make sure you make the most informed decision at the best price and coverage for you.
+Because rates change frequently, and insurers may charge different prices for the same benefits, it may take some shopping around to find the right one.
+Please contact us to take a look at the available rates and insurers in your area.